 When investigating the underlying cause of chronic pain, doctors may conduct full assessments and use a variety of tests and diagnostic approaches.
 Pelvic examinations, cultures, ultrasound, and other imaging tests are commonly used to rule out and/or find a specific condition.
 Laparoscopy, which involves the insertion of a tiny camera (laparoscope), may also be used to further explore possible abnormalities or signs of infection.

 Chronic Pelvic Pain Symptoms

 Signs and symptoms can vary from case to case.
-Among the many various symptoms, all of which last for at least six months, some of the most common include:
+Among the many various symptoms, all of which last for at least six months, some of the most common includes:

 Chronic pain can also create much more debilitating repercussions, particularly to a person's emotional stability and well-being.
 The difficulty of living with persistent pain on a daily basis has been known to cause depression and anxiety, which can further lead to unhealthy habits and a decreased quality of life.
 While a definitive diagnosis may be elusive in some cases, the chronic pain and symptoms women experience can be effectively treated using a number of options and approaches.